xrickastley/origins-math-docs/docs/types/entity_condition_types/compare_resources.md

-# Resource
+# Compare Resources

 [Entity Condition Type](../entity_condition_types.md)

-Compares the value of a power that uses the Resource (Power Type) or a power type that has a built-in cooldown (using remaining ticks as the value) with another power.
+Compares the value of a power that uses the [Resource (Power Type)](https://origins.readthedocs.io/en/latest/types/power_types/resource/) or a power type that has a built-in cooldown (using remaining ticks as the value) with another power.

-Type ID: `origins-math:compare_resource`
+Type ID: `origins-math:compare_resources`

 ### Fields
 | Field			| Type		| Default		| Description								|